Alik Ismail-Zadeh: Biography and academic career

-Science organization, history and diplomacy

-Activities in national, regional, international, and intergovernmental organizations
+Organizational activities

 Alik Ismail-Zadeh is active in promoting science research, science excellency and science for society worldwide.
-From 2018 to 2021, Ismail-Zadeh served as (inaugural) secretary-general of the International Science Council (ISC), the largest international non-governmental science organization designed to defend the inherent value of science and to provide a powerful and credible voice for science.
+From 2018 to 2021, Ismail-Zadeh served as (inaugural) secretary-general of the International Science Council (ISC).
 Also, he was (inaugural) chair of the ISC Awards Programme Committee, and currently he is a senior adviser to the ISC governing board (2021–2024).

 Ismail-Zadeh was elected secretary-general of the International Union of Geodesy and Geophysics (IUGG) in 2007, and served the union for 12 years in this capacity (until 2019).
-Also, he served the union as chair of the IUGG Commission on Geophysical Risk and Sustainability (2003–2007).
-He is currently chair of the IUGG Commission on Mathematical Geophysics (2019–2023).
-Also, he is a member of the scientific council of the UNESCO East African Institute for Fundamental Research (EAIFR), Kigali, Rwanda, since 2018.
+He also served the union as chair of the IUGG Commission on Geophysical Risk and Sustainability (2003–2007).
+He is chair of the IUGG Commission on Mathematical Geophysics (2019–2027).
+He has been a member of the scientific council of the UNESCO East African Institute for Fundamental Research (EAIFR), Kigali, Rwanda, since 2018.

 He was a founding member and the (inaugural) governing board member of the European Association for the Promotion of Science and Technology (EuroScience); (inaugural) president of the Natural Hazards Section of the American Geophysical Union (AGU); chair of the Committee on Sergei Soloviev Medal on Natural Hazards of the European Geosciences Union (EGU); chair of the steering committee of GeoUnions grouped under the International Science Council; and council member of the UNESCO International Geoscience Program.
 He served the Comprehensive Nuclear-Test-Ban Treaty Organization [CTBTO], the Group on Earth Observations [GEO], the United Nations Office for Disaster Risk Reduction [UNDRR] and the United Nations International Year of Planet Earth [IYPE; 2007-2009] in various capacities.